Updated 1/8/26

 Overview of Electronic Data Interchange (EDI)

-Electronic Data Interchange (EDI) is a standardized process for exchanging business information—such as purchase orders, invoices, and shipping notices—electronically between trading partners.
-By replacing manual processes with automated data exchange, EDI reduces errors, improves efficiency, and accelerates transaction cycles.
+Electronic Data Interchange (EDI) is a standardized process for exchanging business information—such as purchase orders, invoices, and shipping notices—electronically between trading partners across the supply chain network.
+By replacing manual processes and spreadsheets with automated data exchange, EDI reduces inefficiencies, improves supply chain visibility, and accelerates transaction cycles for your entire supply chain.
+By streamlining these supply chain operations, businesses can improve delivery times and ensure higher customer satisfaction through more reliable partnerships.

 Challenges of EDI Data

-- Complexity of Raw Data Formats: EDI transactions are often encoded in formats like EDIFACT or ANSI X12, which require specialized tools for interpretation.
+- Complexity of Raw Data Formats: EDI transactions are often encoded in formats like EDIFACT or ANSI X12, which require specialized tools and algorithms for interpretation.

-- Need for Actionable Insights: Translating these transactions into meaningful metrics and trends can be time-consuming without proper visualization tools.
+- Need for Actionable Insights: Translating these transactions into performance metrics and trends can be time-consuming, hindering your ability to make informed decisions without proper visualization tools.

 Role of Data Visualization in EDI